semplicejs/core/README.md

     },
 ];

-// We create an array of events that will be executed when data is sent by WebSockets const events = [
+// We create an array of events that will be executed
+// when data is sent by WebSockets const events = [
 	{
         name:'send',
         controller:function(ws,data){
             console.log('data received -> ', data );
-            ws.send({ event:'send', data: { name:'luis' } });
+            ws.send({ event:'received', data: { message: 'success' } });
         }
     }
 ];

-routes.map(e => server.addRoute(e));
+//We go through the array of routes and add them routes.map(e => server.addRoute(e));
-events.forEach(e => server.addEventWS(e));
+//We go through the array of events and add them events.forEach(e => server.addEventWS(e));

 server.listen(3000, (err) => {